Sathvik-Rao/ClipCascade/README.md

 ## 🛠️ TODO

 Here are some planned features and improvements for future releases of ClipCascade:
-- **Apple macOS and iOS Support:** Develop and release versions of ClipCascade for macOS and iOS to enhance cross-platform accessibility.
+- **iOS Support:** Develop and release a version of ClipCascade for iOS.
-- **Windows Publishing:** Publish the Windows application to improve accessibility.
-- **Android on Play Store:** Release the Android application on the Google Play Store for easier installation and updates.
+- **Multiuser Support:** Implement multiuser functionality for a single instance, allowing multiple users to sync clipboards independently.
+(For now, create separate instances for each user.)
+- **OIDC/OAuth Authentication:** Integrate OpenID Connect (OIDC) and OAuth authentication for user login and management.
+- **Clipboard Data Storage:** Implement secure storage for clipboard data to store and access it later.
+- **Image and File Support:** Enable clipboard syncing for images and files, in addition to text data.

 ## 💬 Support